OakLoaf/PluginUpdater/README.md

 ![This project proudly suppports the LGBTQIA+ community](https://raw.githubusercontent.com/OakLoaf/OakLoaf/refs/heads/main/assets/pride.png)

 # PluginUpdater
-**Please note that Velocity support is experimental and requires https://github.com/PaperMC/Velocity/pull/1736**
+**Please note that VelocityMC support requires https://github.com/PaperMC/Velocity/pull/1736**

 PluginUpdater is a simple plugin and shadeable API that handles checking versions and automatically downloading plugin files from Modrinth, Spigot, Hangar and GitHub Releases.
 All updates and checks are ran asynchronously at a rate of 1 check/download per second to respect rate limits.